Nuitka/Nuitka/README.rst

   various distributions.

 - Orsiris de Jong: Submitted github pull request to implement the dependency walking with `pefile` under Windows.
+Also provided the implementation of Dejong Stacks.

 - Jorj X. McKie: Submitted github pull requests with NumPy plugin to retain its accelerating libraries, and Tkinter to include the TCL distribution